wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

 floats toward the heat source.
 Bathed in floodlight, you can see that there are actual crystals formed on the ship hull, glowing a dull red.

-A unknowable something has rent a hole near the crystalline spiral, and Karengo disappears inside.
+An unknowable something has rent a hole near the crystalline spiral, and Karengo disappears inside.
-*The rest of the subpods wait outside, apparently spooked.*
+*The rest of the subpods wait outside, apparently spooked.* "Jackpot!" comes his voice.
+"There's an AI core in here! <first>, get closer and let's get this out."

+It's slow work, but *the group / you and Karengo* are able to cut loose the Beta Core, along with as much other salvage as possible.
+The crystalline growths cover everything inside the ship, making extraction difficult *, but many hands make light work and you end up with a sizable / acceptable load OR* *.
+You wish there were others to help gather more salvage.* At last, you are done.

+_(return to the surface)_

+You carefully navigate back to the surface, the knowledge that you've made it through once doing absolutely nothing to help with the very rational fear of these depths.

+Under open sky at last,

 ## The Riddles